nohorse/botmakers.org/Code of Conduct.md

 *(More links coming soon.)*

+Our general rule of thumb for identifying slurs is that slurs are words/expressions that describe things people can't change about themselves while actually meaning "bad".

-If you see anyone using terms you find offensive or you believe would be offensive to certain groups of people, try reaching out to the person privately.
-The person probably meant no offense and public shaming -- or worse, attacks -- will not solve anything.
+If you see anyone using terms you find offensive or you believe would be offensive to certain groups of people, first try reaching out to the person privately.

-I also suggest to update the message using more appropriate language.

 Also, be **very careful** about misunderstandings.
 These may happen particularly when all the nuances of communication, like body language or tone of voice are stripped away, like in an online setting.
 Also, remember that we are a group of people from all over the world, so people whose first language is not English will very likely learn about ableist language as a brand new concept.

 **Always contact the person you feel is being offensive** and try to talk it out, **then contact the moderator**, if necessary.

-***Personal note:***

-This stuff is *hard* and there are some gray areas, so if you have any questions, ask in the [#code-of-conduct](https://botmakers.slack.com/messages/code-of-conduct/) channel.

-Our general rule of thumb for identifying slurs is that slurs are basically words/expressions that describe things people can't change about themselves while actually meaning "bad".

-Again, any questions -- visit the [#code-of-conduct](https://botmakers.slack.com/messages/code-of-conduct/) channel.

-*-- Stefan*

 ## On using Slack

 If you're new to Slack, be sure to check out [slack.com/is](https://slack.com/is) and for more advanced users, there is [Using slash commands](https://slack.zendesk.com/hc/en-us/articles/201259356-Using-slash-commands).

+## Am I posting in the right channel?

+In our Slack group, we're trying to keep the number of channels low and avoid spending time discussing how appropriate a channel is for the current topic.
+We have a [dedicated website](https://botwiki.org/) to keep the important information permanent and organized.
+And if the need arises, we're more than happy to create a separate channel if the [#general](https://botmakers.slack.com/messages/general/details/) channel gets too cluttered.

+## Can I test my bot here?

+Yes!
+Contact [@stefan](https://botmakers.slack.com/messages/@stefan/details/) to set you up.
+Just make sure to check that your bot follows our Code of Conduct neither you or your bot enages in spammy/harassing behavior (for example, don't mass DM people, rather use the [#general](https://botmakers.slack.com/messages/general/details/) channel to ask people to participate).

 ## Notes